 As we said earlier, AcePerHead.com uses a version of the DGS sports betting software with a few modifications to it.
 However, these modifications are more about reporting and aesthetics as we have not seen any obvious changes to it.

 The managing interface for the operator is fairly simple but efficient.
 You can easily add and manage your players and give or deny them access to certain games and bets.
 In addition, you can also set their maximum and minimum wagering limits.

 They also have a wide array of reports you generate to help you manage your sports betting website.
 Some of these reports include daily, monthly and weekly wagering reports as well as activity reports.

 The mobile betting interface is good but not up to par with more modern interfaces.
-Overall, it is a passable sports betting software that needs improvement before they can compete with modern gambling platform.
+Overall, it is a passable sports betting software that needs improvement before it can compete with a modern gambling platform.

-AcePerHead.com offers a decent alternative to buying a sports betting software with their pay per head services.
-However, there are better alternatives if you want to use a Pay Per Head solution that are cheaper and more modern.
+AcePerHead.com offers a decent alternative to buying sports betting software with their pay per head services.
+However, there are better alternatives if you want to use a Pay Per Head solution that is cheaper and more modern.

 Furthermore, they do not have the capability for a global market.
-This is because the player interface does not take in consideration the preferences of European and Asian players.
+This is because the player interface does not take into consideration the preferences of European and Asian players.